 How Drugs Work in the Body

 Drugs are essentially poisons.
 The amount taken determines the effect.
 A small amount acts as a stimulant.
 A greater amount acts as a sedative.
-A still larger amount poisons and can kill.
+An even larger amount poisons and can kill.
 This is true of any drug.
-Only the amount needed to achieve the effect differs.

 Drugs block off all sensations, the desirable ones along with the unwanted ones.
-While drugs might be of short-term value in the handling of pain, they wipe out ability, alertness, and muddy one’s thinking.
-One always has a choice between being dead with drugs or alive without them.
+While providing short-term help in the relief of pain, they also wipe out ability and alertness and muddy one’s thinking.

 Drugs affect the mind and destroy creativity.
 Drug residues lodge in the fatty tissues of the body and stay there, continuing to adversely affect the individual long after the effect of the drug has apparently worn off.